SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Error Handling
 --------------

-You represent errors using any type that adopts the ``ErrorProtocol`` protocol.
+You represent errors using any type that adopts the ``Error`` protocol.

 ..
 REFERENCE
    PrinterError.OnFire is a reference to the Unix printing system's "lp0 on